 As pressures to reduce cost and production time in the fashion industry mount, corners are often cut, creating negative environmental impacts.
 Water pollution, the use of toxic chemicals and increasing levels of textile waste are top concerns.

-A new report released by the Ellen MacArthur Foundation argues that the time has come to radically redesign fashion’s future and move towards a more circular model of textile production and usage that reuses materials wherever possible and keeps our clothing in use for longer, leading to better economic, societal, and environmental outcomes.
+A report released by the Ellen MacArthur Foundation argues that the time has come to radically redesign fashion’s future and move towards a more circular model of textile production and usage that reuses materials wherever possible and keeps our clothing in use for longer, leading to better economic, societal, and environmental outcomes.